deanbot/flutter_monorepo_flavors/readme.md

 ### Observations:

 - Api changes in library package are available immediately.
+Changes in library packages trigger hot-reloading.
 - Running pub get in all packages is cumbersome.
 Errors resulting from unmet dependencies may take time to recognize.
     - Simple automation can help, i.e. a shell script executing `flutter pub get` in each library package, see [tool/install.sh](./vanilla/tool/install.sh).
     - Can configure shell script as an Android Studio Run Configuration